nsallis/elipse/notes/food_for_thought.md

 ### hooking up a node with multiple children

 * we should create channels for each node, and then look at the child component, and use its input channel as the parent's output channel.
-That way we can easily accomidate multiple children down the road
+That way we can easily accommodate multiple children down the road

 ### ordered nodes